 It is a deep search tool for Amazon that compares each listing with its own data to work out how much your competitors are selling a month.
-It costs $69 a month (for the web app version with niche-hunter I am using below) and you can cancel it once you’ve chosen a product.
+It costs $69 a month for the web app version (EDIT: Now reduced to $49 a month) and you can cancel it once you’ve chosen a product.

-I am currently in the process of starting a new Amazon FBA business selling gin (Warning: I don’t recommend you start with something as complex as alcohol), here are some real screenshots I took from my own market research in October 2017:
+My most recent Amazon FBA business is selling gin (Warning: I don’t recommend you start with something as complex as alcohol), here are some real screenshots I took from my own market research:

 And here is the niche hunter for going deeper and looking for keywords.
 It seems that there is a gap in the market selling strawberry gin: